qwiklabs-04/horizon-sdv/docs/workloads/utilities/networking/subnetwork_operations.md

 ## Introduction <a name="introduction"></a>

-This pipeline allows for users of Horizon-SDV create additional subnets, firewall rules and NAT/Cloud Routers, should they need a second subnet for a secondary regions.
+This pipeline allows for users of Horizon-SDV create additional subnets and NAT/Cloud Routers, should they need a second subnet for a secondary regions.

 ## Prerequisites<a name="prerequisites"></a>